 Equity securities without readily determinable fair values that do not qualify for the NAV practical expedient consisted of investments in the common stock of a reinsurance company and a residential real estate company.
 At December 31, 2017, prior to the adoption of ASU 2016-01 and ASU 2018-03, these investments were classified as cost-method long-term investments and had a total carrying value of \$5,428.
 On January 1, 2018, upon the adoption of the new guidance, the Company classified these investments as equity securities without readily determinable fair values that do not qualify for the NAV practical expedient and valued them at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment.
-At March 31, 2018, the total carrying value of these investments was \$5,428, and it was included in "Other assets" on the condensed consolidated balance sheet.
-No impairment or other adjustments related to observable price changes in orderly transactions for the identical or a similar investment were identified as of the three months ended March 31, 2018.
+At June 30, 2018, the total carrying value of these investments were \$5,428, and it was included in "Other assets" on the condensed consolidated balance sheet.
+No impairment or other adjustments related to observable price changes in orderly transactions for identical or similar investments were identified for the six months ended June 30, 2018.